NethermindEth/el-node-spec/docs/docs/wizard/intro.md

 sidebar_position: 1
 ---

-The specification described throughout this document can be used to manage multiple Nodes in the same host machine with a **AVS wizard setup tool**.
+The specification described throughout this document can be used to manage multiple AVS Nodes in the same host machine with a **AVS wizard setup tool**.
 Such a tool will be built and will provide the following functionalities:

-- Install, Update, and Uninstall Nodes
+- Install, Update, and Uninstall AVS Nodes
-- Set up a Monitoring stack for Nodes using Prometheus and Grafana
+- Set up a Monitoring stack for AVS Nodes using Prometheus and Grafana
-- Backup and Restore Nodes
+- Backup and Restore AVS Nodes
-- Run a [plugin](/docs/category/plugin) on a given Node setup
+- Run a [plugin](/docs/category/plugin) on a given AVS Node setup
-- Display Nodes logs
+- Display AVS Nodes logs
-- Describe the status of an already set up Node
+- Describe the status of an already set up AVS Node

 :::note Disclaimer